-Below, our California employment law attorneys answer the following frequently asked questions about minimum wage laws and employees’ rights in California:
+Below, our California labor and employment law attorneys answer the following frequently asked questions about minimum wage laws and employees’ rights in California:

 - 1. What is the minimum wage in California?

 - 2. Can a California employee agree to receive less than the minimum wage?

 - 3. Are there exceptions to minimum wage requirements?